You want smart political talk without the meltdowns?

 I have them all in front of me.

-I've studied them all uh myself and and Susan Nicholas, who who's you know, been running lead on this case, and and speak with the DA's office.
+I've studied them all myself and Susan Nicholas, who's been running lead on this case, and speaking with the DA's office.

 Because usually there are a lot of conversations that go back and forth between DAs and defense attorneys.